Ellipsanime: History

 In 1987, the company was founded by Philippe Gildas and Robert Réa under the name Ellipse Programme with Canal+ as their first owner.
 Three years later in 1990, Ellipse Programme entered the animation production genre by launching their own animation division.

+At the start of July 1997, Ellipse Programme had spliten its scripted & animation production unit into two new divisions with the drama division retaining the Ellipse Programme name while the animation unit was entitled Ellipse Animation (which would be used by Média-Participation's production group of the same name 25 years later in June 2022) as Ellipse Programme's animation subsidiaries Elma Animation and Le Sabre Animation was placed under the new animation division with Ellipse Animation as it would plan to produce new animated programming.

 In 1997, Ellipse Programme had merged together their animation production subsidiaries which were Alya Animation, Elma Animation and production facility Studio Ellipse into its main animation production division Ellipse Animation.

+In October 1998, Ellipsanime had appointed former Tele Images head of animated co-productions, Marie-Pierre Moulinjeune, as its deputy director who will supervise the international development and co-production for Ellipsanime's then-upcoming programming state.

 In February 2000, Canal+ announced that they've merged their subsidiary Ellipse Programme with French television production outfit Expand Images into one group under the Expand name with Ellipse Programme becoming Expand Group's own division alongside Canal+ holding a 35% stake in the Expand Group.
+Eight months later in October of that year following the merger of Ellipse Programme with French television production group Expand back in February of the year, Ellipse Programme's licensing arm Ellipse License had been transferred to Canal+'s in-house film & television production/distribution division StudioCanal and became StudioCanal's new in-house licensing division as it was renamed to StudioCanal License.

 In January 2003, Ellipsanime had announced that they were shutting down their executive production facility Ellipse Studio and had absorbed most of their studio's production activity including their storyboarding and 3-D rendering work under the main animation production company.
 A month later in February of that same year, Ellipsanime's then parent company Canal+ Group and its film production and distribution company StudioCanal under their subsidiary StudioExpand announced that they were planning to sell their animation studio Ellipsanime along with 19 other production companies that made up StudioExpand with Ellipsanime cutting down their annual series output.

 On July 22, 2003, it was announced that French media entertainment conglomerate Média-Participations alongside their French publishing house Dargaud had brought Ellipsanime from its previous parent company Canal+ through their division StudioExpand, the acquisition gave both Dargaud and its parent Média-Participations and another animation production studio with Dargaud assuming all ownership of Ellipsanime's production activities alongside its animated programming portfolio which joined Dargaud's own largest animation and production division Dargaud Marina with its distribution division Dargaud Distribution (now Mediatoon Distribution) taking over Ellipsanime's production library along with their future projects.